JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-The `provideAll(...)` method provides all beans tht match the parameter `Class<T> beanType`.
+The `provideAll(...)` method provides all beans that match the parameter `Class<T> beanType`.
 By match I mean, that the
-given bean is subtype/or is the same type as given `beanType`.
-The `provide(...)` method is basically the same thing,
+given bean is subtype/or is the same type as the given `beanType`.
+The `provide(...)` method is almost the same thing,
-but provide only one matching bean.
-If there is no or more than one bean, exception is thrown.
+but provides only one matching bean.
+If there is no or more than one bean, an exception is thrown.

 #### Annotation processor